City council members respond to complaints about poor living conditions

 WICHITA, Kan.
-(KSNW) – More than a dozen people at an apartment complex in south Wichita claim maintenance has been slow to fix issues ranging from broken windows to thermostats that do not work.
+(KSNW) – More than a dozen people at the Emergy Gardens Apartment complex in south Wichita claim maintenance has been slow to fix issues ranging from broken windows to thermostats that do not work.

-Hoheisel was joined by City Council Member Brandon Johnson after several residents of the apartment complex invited them to come to take a look at some of the apartments.
+Hoheisel was joined by Wichita City Council member Brandon Johnson after several residents of the apartment complex invited them to come to take a look at some of the apartments.

 Some residents say the complex maintenance has been too slow to respond to questions about maintenance.